inferablehq/inferable/data-connector/README.md

 **Q: Where do the queries execute?**
 A: All queries execute within your dockerized environment.
 Neither the model nor the Inferable Control Plane have direct query execution capabilities.

+## Failure Modes

+**Context Window Limitations**: The connector may face challenges with large database schemas, large OpenAPI specs, or large GraphQL schemas.
+In such cases, you may need to provide multiple subsets of the schema to the model via multiple `config.connectors` entries.

+**Return Data Limitations**: The connector may face latency issues with large data sets.
+In such cases, turning on `config.privacyMode` will prevent the model from seeing the raw data, and instead return the data directly to the user.

 ## Contributing

 We welcome contributions!
 To add support for a new database: